-The Commission hopes that the new exempt market regime contemplated under the Proposed Rule will be viewed as an improvement over the existing exempt market regulations.
+The Commission hopes that the new exempt market regime contemplated under the Rule will be viewed as an improvement over the existing exempt market regulations.
 The existing Rule was introduced as an interim consolidation of the exempt distribution provisions that had previously not been consolidated.
-The Proposed Rule is intended to implement the recommendations of the Task Force as set out in the Report and the views of the staff of the Commission on those recommendations as well as consideration of the views of the many commentators who expressed views on the Concept Paper, the September Materials and the April Materials.
+The Rule is intended to implement the recommendations of the Task Force as set out in the Report and the views of the staff of the Commission on those recommendations as well as consideration of the views of the many commentators who expressed views on the Concept Paper, the September Materials, the April Materials and the July Materials.

-This Notice summarizes changes of a substantive nature that have been made since the publication of the April Materials.
-For additional information concerning the background to the Proposed Rule, reference should be made to the September Materials.
-Also, a detailed summary of the Proposed Rule may be found in the Notice published with the September Materials at (2000) 23 O.S.C.B.
+This Notice summarizes minor changes that have been made since the publication of the July Materials.
+For additional information concerning the background to the Rule, reference should be made to the September Materials and the April Materials.
+Also, a detailed summary of the Rule may be found in the Notice published with the September Materials at (2000) 23 O.S.C.B.
 6205.

-Substance and Purpose of Proposed Companion Policy
+Substance and Purpose of Companion Policy

-The purpose of the Proposed Policy is to set forth the views of the Commission as to the manner in which the Proposed Rule and the provisions of the Act relating to exempt distributions are to be interpreted and applied.
+The purpose of the Policy is to set forth the views of the Commission as to the manner in which the Rule and the provisions of the Act relating to exempt distributions are to be interpreted and applied.

-Summary of Changes to the Proposed Rule
+Summary of Changes to the Rule